MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/a2dpsidebandaudio/na-a2dpsidebandaudio-sidebandaudio_params_a2dp.md

 # a2dpsidebandaudio

+## -description

 The a2dpsidebandaudio header defines, values, gets and sets, that are used to support A2DP sideband audio.

-## -description
+The following GUIDs are defined.

 **GUID_DEVINTERFACE_A2DP_SIDEBAND_AUDIO**